makokal/socially_normative_navigation/README.md

-# socially_normative_navigation
+# Normative Navigation Behaviors

-Socially normative mobile robot navigation
+This meta-package contains a set of packages that implement different normative navigation behaviors particularly geared at robots operating in crowded scenes